-Looking for a great office chair but can't afford the $1000+ price tag of the Steelcase Leap?
-If that is the case, then you should consider the Racing Series Chair by DXRacer.
-This is an all-around great office chair that retails for a fraction of the price of the Leap and gives you the added bonus of feeling like a Formula One driver whenever you are working at your computer.
-This high-backed chair offers plenty of support and is surprisingly comfortable, with the majority of our judges saying they could easily sit in that chair for 8-10 hours.
+The DXRacer Racing Series is an all-around great office chair that retails for a fraction of the price of some of the higher-end chairs in this review.
+It gives you the feeling of being a Formula One driver whenever you are working at your computer.
+This high-backed chair offers plenty of support and is surprisingly comfortable; the majority of our judges said they could easily sit in it for eight to ten hours.
 The backrest and armrest are both very adjustable, with the overall construction of the chair feeling quite durable and well-built.
 It also isn't too much of a pain to assemble.

-However, the DXRacer definitely stands out from every other chair we tested when it comes to looks — not necessarily in a good way.
-This chair is available in a wide variety of colors, some quite exuberant and others more subdued, but this chair tends to stand out — no matter what color scheme you pick.
-It's a great chair and we highly recommend it for budget-conscious shoppers, but it can definitely stand out quite a bit in the office.
+The DXRacer stands out from every other chair we tested regarding looks — and not necessarily in a good way.
+This chair is available in a wide variety of colors; some are quite exuberant and others more subdued, but it tends to stand out no matter what color scheme you pick.
+It's a great chair, and we highly recommend it for budget-conscious shoppers, but it is likely to stand out quite a bit in any office visually.

 Doesn't seem the most durable

-If you are shopping for a new seat without spending a ton of cash, then the Modway Articulate Ergonomic Mesh is the chair for you.
-This chair can't match the top products when it comes to comfort or adjustability, but it did quite well, considering it costs almost $900 less than the Steelcase Leap.
-Most of our judges rate this chair very favorably, with most of them finding it more than suitable to sit in for a full workday.
+If you are shopping for a new seat and don't want to spend a ton of cash, then the Modway Articulate Ergonomic Mesh could be the chair for you.
+While it can't match the top products for comfort or adjustability, it does quite well, especially considering it costs substantially less than our higher-performing options.
+This chair was rated very favorably, with most of our testers finding it more than suitable to sit in for a full workday.